Brazil All-Time Team

 ST: Vava (Recife, Pernambuco)

-Vava scored 15 goals in 20 caps for Brazil.
+Vava's nickname was "Peito de Aço" (Steel Chest).
+He scored 15 goals in 20 caps for Brazil.
 He played in both 1958 and 1962 WC Finals.
-He scored in the Final for both tournament, making him one of four players to have scored in two WC Final matches.
-He played for Atletico Madrid from 1958 to 1961.
+He scored in the Final for both tournament, making him one of four players to have scored in two World Cup Final matches.
+He played for Sport Club do Recife, C.R.
+Vasco da Gama, S.E.
+Palmeiras.
+He also played for Atletico Madrid from 1958 to 1961.

 ST: Mario Jardel (Fortaleza, Ceará)

-During his prime, he was one of the most prolific strikers in European football.
+During his prime, Mario Jardel was one of the most prolific strikers in European football.
 He scored 266 goals in 274 games.
 He won the European Golden Boot for two years.
 His best years were with Porto, Galatasaray and Sporting CP.
+His national team career was limited due to playing with a golden generation of good strikers.

 ST: Bebeto (Salvador, Bahia)

 With 39 goals in 75 appearances for Brazil, Bebeto is the sixth highest goalscorer for his national team.
-He was the top scorer for Brazil at the 1989 Copa América as the nation went on to win the tournament.
-At the 1994 FIFA World Cup, he formed a formidable strike partnership with Romário to lead Brazil to a record fourth World Cup title.
-His goal celebration against Holland was one of the best ever.
+At the 1994 World Cup, he formed a formidable strike partnership with Romário to lead Brazil to their fourth World Cup title.
 His best club career was with Deportivo La Coruna, where won the Pichichi Trophy in 1993.
-He played for Flamengo, Vasco da Gama, Cruzeiro and Botafogo in Brazil, Sevilla in Spain, Toros Neza in Mexico, Kashima Antlers in Japan, and Al Ittihad in Saudi Arabia, finally retiring in 2002.
+He played for Flamengo, Vasco da Gama, Cruzeiro, Botafogo, Sevilla, Toros Neza, Kashima Antlers, and Al Ittihad.

 - Dante and Júnior Baiano are from Bahai.
 Dante has a wonderful career with Bayern Munich, but he was never given the chance with the national team.
 One of his caps were the semifinal matches against Germany at the WC in 2014.
 I did not drop him because of one match when everyone else on the team played poorly.
 I dropped him because the other center-backs had contributed more to the national team.